fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 </figure>

 Notes:
-- start with `describe`: it’s a good top level.
+- start with `describe`: it’s a good top-level.
-- Helper methods should not directly access controller instance variables because it makes them brittle and harder to move around.
-- If you’re doing that you might see it as an opportunity to refactor your helper.
+- Helper methods should not directly access controller instance variables because it makes them brittle, less reusable and less maintainable.
+If you find you’re doing that you might see it as an opportunity to refactor your helper method.
-- Setting things as params in the helper method rather than using controller instance variables makes the helper methods more reusable and easier to understand and maintain.

 ### Debugging Helper methods